HaiderYar/mlops_Assignment_2/README.md

 Preprocesses the extracted data using the `clean_data` function.
 This task ensures that the text data is cleaned and formatted consistently.

 ### Save Task:
 Saves the preprocessed data to a CSV file specified by filename.
-The data is saved in the format of 'id', 'title', 'description', and 'source' columns.
+The data is saved in the format of 'title', 'description'.

 ### DVC Push Task:
 Adds the CSV file (`data/extracted.csv`) to the DVC repository using `dvc add` command and pushes the changes to the remote Google Drive storage using `dvc push`.